-Michelle Bachelet also known as Verónica Michelle Bachelet Jeria was born on September 29, 1951 in Santiago, Chile.
+Michelle Bachelet is also is known as Verónica Michelle Bachelet Jeria was born on September 29, 1951, in Santiago, Chile.
 In 2006 she became Chile’s first woman president and was popular for her deft handling of the 2008 financial crisis.
 She was the first female president of Chile and the first popularly elected South American president whose political career was established independently of her husband.

 Bachelet’s father was a general in Chile’s air force, and her mother was an archaeologist.
 In 1973 her father was arrested for opposing the military coup that brought Augusto Pinochet to power and was tortured for several months before suffering a heart attack and dying in custody in 1974.
 Bachelet, then a medical student at the University of Chile, was arrested (along with her mother) and sent to a secret prison, where she also was tortured.
 Released into exile in 1975, Bachelet lived in Australia before moving to East Germany, where she became active in socialist politics and studied at the Humboldt University of Berlin.
 In 1979 she returned to Chile and subsequently completed her medical degree.